pycroscopy/pycroscopy/docs/data_format.rst

 * how to reshape the data back to its N dimensional form

-Much like ``main`` datasets, the ``ancillary`` datasets are also two dimensional matricies regardless of the number of position or spectroscopic dimensions.
+Much like ``main`` datasets, the ``ancillary`` datasets are also two dimensional matrices regardless of the number of position or spectroscopic dimensions.
 Given a main dataset with ``N`` positions in ``U`` dimensions and ``P`` spectral values in ``V`` dimensions: